daleonpz/baremetallics/_posts/programming/2020-04-18-tdd-library-dependency.md

 ## Summary
-At the beginning of the project, nothing is well-defined.
+At the beginning of a project, nothing is well-defined.
 Your team is not sure about the microprocessor or communication protocol.
 But you still need to start with the development.
-Using a simple **pointer to function** is a versatile and powerful tool under those circumstances.
+Using a simple **pointer to function**  you can start your development under those circumstances.

 You learned how to still apply TDD even under uncertainty.
 If you want to learn ever more about TDD.
 Then get one copy of [Test-driven development for embedded C](https://amzn.to/2wsWFnp) on Amazon.